 Daniel Moran received his undergraduate degree in Biomedical Engineering from the Milwaukee School of Engineering and his Ph.D. degree in Bioengineering from Arizona State University.
 Given his interest in neural engineering, Dr. Moran performed a postdoctoral fellowship in Systems Neurophysiology at the Neurosciences Institute in San Diego.
 Currently, Dr. Moran is a Professor in Biomedical Engineering at Washington University with joint appointments in Neurosurgery, Neuroscience, and Physical Therapy.

 Dr. Moran’s primary research interest is in the area of voluntary motor control.
 His lab investigates how various neural substrates control arm movements.
 Furthermore, Dr. Moran’s lab applies these scientific results to the development of novel neuroprosthetics devices.
 Current research projects involve controlling complex 3D musculoskeletal arm models with cortical signals and developing novel peripheral nerve interfaces for muscle control and haptic feedback.
 The goal of this research is to restore voluntary arm control in paralyzed individuals via motor cortical recordings and functional electrical stimulation of arm muscles or prosthetic limbs.

 Lauren Souders, Senior Director of Clinical Affairs and Market Development

-Lauren Souders is the current Director of Clinical Operations for Neurolutions, Inc., and has been working with Neurolutions since 2012 assisting in the development and clinical evolution applying brain-computer interface in the stroke rehabilitation space.
-Lauren was an integral clinical lead at the infancy of Neurolutions first product, the IpsiHand.
+Lauren Souders is the current Director of Clinical Operations for Neurolutions, Inc., and has been working with Neurolutions since 2012 assisting in the development and clinical evolution of applying brain-computer interface in the stroke rehabilitation space.
+Lauren was an integral clinical lead in the infancy of Neurolutions' first product, the IpsiHand.
 Lauren is also one of the first pioneering occupational therapists to assist in using brain-computer interface technology with stroke patients.